jeromenerf/hotkeys/README.md

 `active-window-screenshot` is a simple screenshot tool for X11.

-It captures the active focused window and copy the PNG to X11 clipboard, to be pasted somewhere else.
-It doesn't generate any temporary image.
+It captures the active focused window, the root window or a user defined area and copy the PNG to X11 clipboard, to be pasted somewhere else and also creates the PNG in `~/tmp/`.

+- `mod1-Print`: active window
+- `mod1-shift-Print`: user defined area
+- `mod1-control-shift-Print`: root window

 It consists of a simple go wrapper around `xdotool`, `xclip` and `imagemagick`.